feoh/blindnotdumb/posts/veritas-liberabit-vos-the-truth-will-set-you-free.md

 obstacle to personal and career growth that will prey on your mind and create stress on your life that you could avoid if you arm yourself with the right tools and have the courage to see things as they truly are.

+Veritas Liberabit Vos: Or in English, the truth will set you free.

 ## Of Boiled Frogs and Thoughtless Choices